ABorgna/site/slides/20220628-QPL/slides.md

 **[Lambda]**

-- Quipper programs can be represented as lambda terms.
+- Quipper programs can be described as lambda terms.
-- (Example: the bell00 program from before)
+  For example, here we have the bell program from before.
-- We took a simplified fragment of it with only the relevant operations, and disallowing explicit recursion due to our target language.
+- We defined a simplified fragment of it with only the relevant operations,
+- but more importantly, we disallow explicit recursion since the SZX diagrams cannot represent potentially non-terminating operations.
+- In it's place, we include a number of list-manipulation primitives such as folding and mapping.

 **[Terms]**

-- The simplified types are divided between states (lists and tuples of qubits) and parameters (numbers).
+- Furthermore, the simplified types are divided between states (lists and tuples of qubits) and parameters (which are only natural numbers).
-- Only Nats as parameters
-- A quantum circuit is a map between states, and any parameter needs to have been instantiated before.
+- In this system, a quantum program is a family of quantum state operations, potentially indexed by any number of parameters.
-- States must be used linearly, we want no discarding nor cloning.
+- Elements with a state type must be used **linearly**, as we want no discarding nor cloning.

 ---